 8) The current Monarch of Denmark Queen Margrethe II.

 During Queen Margrethe II’s times, only male ascensions to the throne were allowed.
-However, a concession was passed which allowed females to ascend the throne in case there were no male heirs.
+However, a concession was passed, allowing females to ascend the throne in case there were no male heirs.
 Once her Father Frederik IX passed away in 1972, she ascended the throne and became Queen.
 She is Denmark’s second female ruler after Queen Margrethe I, who ruled in the 14th century.

 She married the Diplomat Count Henri de Laborde de Monpezat.
 After their marriage he became Prince Henrik, they have two children together, Crown Prince Frederik and Prince Joachim.